dof-studio/amaze/README.md

 # Version
 Current version `v20241111`

-In the current version, you are expected to have a GUI like this:
+In the current version, you are expected to see a GUI like this:

 ![image](https://github.com/user-attachments/assets/d8b0135a-6a32-46ae-a2c1-1a711a4390ab)